WilliamWilliamsI/BC-and-DC/Homeworks/Homework_2/H2_Project/README.md

 :star2: **All of the code in this repo is run on the MacOS (M2) with JDK1.8, [junit-4.13.2](https://repo1.maven.org/maven2/junit/junit/4.13.2/junit-4.13.2.jar) and [hamcrest-1.3](https://repo1.maven.org/maven2/org/hamcrest/hamcrest-all/1.3/hamcrest-all-1.3.jar)**.
 Just download the `.jar` files and use the `file => project structure` to organize them.

 :cat: To demonstrate the reproducibility of the results, I built a CI tool using GitHub Actions to run the test code online and show the results.
-Figure 4. shows the results from the CI, and again, it passes all the tests!